reduxframework/redux-framework/README.md

 ### Master ###

+= 3.1.9.7 =
+* Fixed:      Color_Gradient transparency to was being auto-selected if from way transparent.
+* Fixed:	  Enqueue select with slider for local dev.

 = 3.1.9.6 =
 * Modified:   removed add_submenu_page when creating a submenu for us in the WP admin area.
 WP approved API is used in it's place to being Redux up to wp.org theme check standards.